The Hourglass Effect in Hierarchical Dependency Networks: A model of dependency network formation

-Finally, Figure~\ref{fig:tau-effect-model} shows the effect of the path coverage threshold $\tau$ on the H-score.
-When the reuse parameter $\alpha$ is higher than one, the H-score is practically equal to one independent of $\tau$, meaning that the hourglass property is robustly established.
-When $\alpha$ is negative or even close to zero, on the other hand, the H-score is typically less than 50\% and so those networks clearly do not have the hourglass property, independent of $\tau$.
+Finally, Figure~\ref{fig:tau-effect-model} shows the effect of the path coverage threshold $\tau$ on the H-score for few different values of $\alpha$.
+When the reuse parameter $\alpha$ is close to one (or higher), the H-score is almost one, largely independent of $\tau$, meaning that the hourglass property is robustly established.\footnote{The slight increase of the H-score with $\tau$, when $\alpha$=1, is because the core size of the flat network increases faster than the core size of the original network, as $\tau$ increases.} When $\alpha$ is negative or even close to zero, on the other hand, the H-score is typically less than 50\% and so those networks clearly do not have the hourglass property, independent of the selection of $\tau$.
 For intermediate values of $\alpha$, the H-score depends on the selection of $\tau$ and on other network parameters, such as the average in-degree.